Easy Foraging Trays

 Small Foraging Tray for Parrots

-She uses this tray daily now, which is a huge win when you have a bird that won't really play with anything.
+She uses this tray daily now, which is a huge win when you have a bird that never really played with any toys.

 Meyers with small foraging tray